moyamartin/roulette_simulator/README.md

 ### Linux
 * Clone the repository\
     `git clone https://github.com/moyamartin/roulette_simulator.git`
-* Open a terminal, change to the directory where you cloned Roulette++, and to build type:<br>
+* Open a terminal, change to the directory where you cloned Roulette++ and to build type:<br>
     `make`<br>
 * The executable file is build in `$PWD/bin`, to execute type: <br>
 `bin/roulette` <br>